erikku0519/Web-Scraping-Challenge/README.md

 PART 2: Web App: Application and MongoDB<br>

-Step 1: Convert mission_to_mars.ipynb to scrape_mars.py to put all the scarapped ata into a single Python dictionary.<br>
+Step 1: Convert mission_to_mars.ipynb to scrape_mars.py to put all the scarapped data into a single Python dictionary.<br>
 Step 2: Use /scrape route to import Python script and enable scrapping of data<br>
 Step 3: Use PyMongo to create a new database and collection to store the scrapped data.<br>
 Step 4: Create a root